Can AI Truly Represent Your Voice in Deliberations? A Comprehensive Study of Large-Scale Opinion Aggregation with LLMs: Dataset and Evaluation Setting

-\textbf{Stage~3: Human Judge Annotation.} In Stage 3, we collect human judgment for LLM-generated summaries, using a new pool of participants distinct from those in Stage~1.
-We use POTATO \citep{pei2022potato} to set up the annotation pipeline.
+In the final stage, we collect human evaluations for the 750 LLM-generated summaries using a new participant pool that is entirely distinct from Stage~1.
+The annotation pipeline is implemented using POTATO~\citep{pei2022potato}.
+Following prior findings that single-annotator labels can provide reliable supervision in large-scale crowdsourcing settings~\citep{sheng2008get,snow2008cheap,macavaney2023one}, each annotated instance in our setup is assigned to exactly one annotator.